EEG Foundation Models: A Critical Review of Current Progress and Future Directions: Comparative Analysis of EEG-FMs

-\ul{BrainWave}: This model was evaluated using multiple scalp and intracranial EEG datasets and was compared against LaBraM -- a scalp-EEG-FM, BrainBERT -- an intracranial EEG-FM, and MOMENT\cite{goswami2024moment} -- a general time series FM.
+\ul{BrainWave}: This model was evaluated using multiple scalp and intracranial EEG datasets and was compared against LaBraM -- a scalp-EEG-FM, BrainBERT -- an intracranial EEG-FM, and MOMENT~\cite{goswami2024moment} -- a general time series FM.
 Evaluations considered different criteria, including class prototype-based few-shot classification and cross-domain transfer learning across subjects, sites, and diagnostic subtypes.
-Results showed that BrainWave significantly outperformed all the baselines in all settings, with an average improvement of 0.21 AUC points across 12 tasks, establishing its superiority in challenging zero-shot and OOD evaluations.
+Results showed that BrainWave significantly outperformed all the baselines in all settings, with an average improvement of 0.21 AUC points across 12 tasks, establishing its superiority in challenging out-of-distribution evaluations.

 \textbf{Evaluations on common tasks}: We observed that two datasets, TUAB for abnormal EEG classification (two classes) and TUEV for EEG event detection (six classes), have been widely utilized for downstream evaluation.
 Note that both TUAB and TUEV are scalp EEG datasets derived from the larger TUH EEG corpus.
-In Figure~\ref{fig:tuab}-\ref{fig:tuev}, we compare the performances reported on some common clinical tasks.
-We also analyzed the impact of the pretraining data size in the x-axis.
-For comparison, we use AUC and F1 scores as performance metrics as they are the most commonly reported metrics for these two tasks.
-Linear probing results were only available in LaBraM and are indicated with a triangle in the figure.
-The rest of the results are based on fine-tuning experiments performed by LaBraM, NeuroLM, EEGFormer, and BIOT.
-We find that AUC values ranged $0.86-0.92$ for TUAB abnormal EEG classification and F1-scores ranged $0.70-0.85$ for TUEV event classification, highlighting a significant performance variation across models.
-These comparisons also suggested that the size of the pretraining data has a minimal-to-negative relation to model performance on these two tasks.
+In Figure~\ref{fig:tuab}-\ref{fig:tuev}, we compare the performances reported on these common tasks.
+We also analyzed the impact of the pretraining data size on the x-axis.
+For comparison, we use AUC and F1 scores as performance metrics, as they are the most commonly reported metrics for these two tasks.
+Linear probing results were available only in LaBraM and are indicated by a triangle in the figure.
+The remaining results are based on fine-tuning experiments conducted by LaBraM, NeuroLM, EEGFormer, and BIOT.
+We find that AUC values ranged $0.86-0.92$ for TUAB abnormal EEG classification and F1-scores ranged $0.70-0.83$ for TUEV event classification, highlighting significant performance variation across models.
+These comparisons also suggested that increasing the size of the pretraining dataset did not necessarily improve model performance on these two tasks.

 Apart from downstream task evaluations, some models performed additional evaluations focused on model interpretability, pretraining quality, and ablations.
 We briefly summarize those evaluations below.